awsdocs/amazon-route53-docs/doc_source/registrar-tld-list.md

 The registrar for this TLD is our registrar associate, Gandi\.

 **\.audio**
-You can no longer use Amazon Route 53 to register new \.audio domains or transfer \.audio domains to Amazon Route 53\.
-We'll continue to support \.audio domains that are already registered with Amazon Route 53\.
+You can no longer use Route 53 to register new \.audio domains or transfer \.audio domains to Route 53\.
+We'll continue to support \.audio domains that are already registered with Route 53\.
 Used by the audiovisual industry and anyone interested in broadcasting, sound equipment, audio production, and audio streaming\.
 **Registration and renewal period**
 One to ten years\.